Bal Gangadhar Tilak: Social views against women

 In 1890, when an eleven-year-old Phulamani Bai died while having sexual intercourse with her much older husband, the Parsi social reformer Behramji Malabari supported the Age of Consent Act, 1891 to raise the age of a girl's eligibility for marriage.
 Tilak opposed the Bill and said that the Parsis as well as the English had no jurisdiction over the (Hindu) religious matters.
 He blamed the girl for having "defective female organs" and questioned how the husband could be "persecuted diabolically for doing a harmless act".
 He called the girl one of those "dangerous freaks of nature".
 Tilak did not have a progressive view when it came to gender relations.
 He did not believe that Hindu women should get a modern education.
 Rather, he had a more conservative view, believing that women were meant to be homemakers who had to subordinate themselves to the needs of their husbands and children.
 Tilak refused to sign a petition for the abolition of untouchability in 1918, two years before his death, although he had spoken against it earlier in a meeting.

+The Phules established additional schools in Pune specifically for girls, Shudras, and Ati-Shudras, who were vulnerable groups.
+This initiative, however, sparked outrage from some upper caste Indian nationalists, notably Bal Gangadhar Tilak.
+Tilak voiced disapproval of schools for girls and non-Brahmins, expressing concerns that such endeavors would lead to a "loss of nationality," as they equated adherence to caste rules with national identity.
+Consequently, the social pressure exerted on Jyotirao's father, Govindrao, compelled him to evict Jyotirao and Savitribai Phule from their home.